Handball: Organization

 Handball teams are usually organised as clubs.
 On a national level, the clubs are associated in federations which organize matches in leagues and tournaments.

 International body

 The International Handball Federation (IHF) is the administrative and controlling body for international handball.
 Handball is an Olympic sport played during the Summer Olympics.

 The IHF organizes world championships, held in odd-numbered years, with separate competitions for men and women.

 The IHF World Men's Handball Championship 2025 title holders are Denmark.
 The IHF World Women's Handball Championship 2023 title holder is France.

 The IHF is composed of five continental federations: Asian Handball Federation, African Handball Confederation, Pan-American Team Handball Federation, European Handball Federation and Oceania Handball Federation.
-These federations organize continental championships held every other second year.
+These federations organize continental championships held every second year.
 Handball is played during the Pan American Games, All-Africa Games, and Asian Games.
 It is also played at the Mediterranean Games.
 In addition to continental competitions between national teams, the federations arrange international tournaments between club teams.